 The California State University requires all employees who travel internationally on CSU business to use the Foreign Travel Insurance Program (FTIP) available through the California State University Risk Management Authority.
-For complete foreign travel insurance information, please refer to the California State University Risk Management.

 For additional information, please review the following: